 We’ve said it plenty of times here on ViaTravelers: the wisest traveler will always take out a travel insurance policy no matter where they are headed!

-With the many moving parts of travel arrangements and so much uncertainty in the process, especially in this day and age, it is all but essential to purchase travel insurance before you go.
+With the many moving parts of travel arrangements and so much uncertainty in the process, especially today, it is all but essential to purchase travel insurance before you go.

-Most comprehensive travel insurance plans cover things like flight delays and cancellations, medical emergencies, rental car coverage, and maybe more.
+Most comprehensive travel insurance plans cover flight delays and cancellations, medical emergencies, rental car coverage, and more.

 And while all of that is great and protects your trip costs from some of the most common issues, what if you don’t want to get on the plane in the first place?

 That’s where cancel-for-any-reason travel insurance, or CFAR coverage, comes in.
-Cancel for any reason coverage can help you recover at least some of your non-refundable trip costs if you are unable to make the trip for whatever reason.
+Cancel for any reason coverage can help you recover at least some of your non-refundable trip costs if you cannot make the trip for whatever reason.

 Standard trip cancellation insurance generally only compensates if a covered reason occurs, such as severe illness, job loss, or a natural disaster.
 A CFAR upgrade makes the reason for cancellation insignificant, as the name implies.

 This little-known optional benefit can be seriously useful to the right type of traveler, even if the coverage cost is higher.
-We’ve got you covered below in breaking down how exactly CFAR coverage works and where to shop for the best policies.
+We’ve covered you below in breaking down how exactly CFAR coverage works and where to shop for the best policies.

 Our Summary of Top Picks